Gemini Birthstones: Your Complete Guide

 So who is considered a Gemini?
 Those born under a Gemini sun have birthdays between May 21 and June 20.
 The symbol for Gemini is “the twins,” a fitting name for the social butterfly of the zodiac.
 Gemini is an air sign alongside Aquarius and Libra.

 The Gemini twins are represented by the twins Castor and Pollux.
 Known together as the Dioscuri, these twins are representative of the dual-natured personality.
 Geminis in general tend to exhibit two seemingly separate personalities.
-At one moment they may seem happy and good-natured and at a split second later, can seem cold and withdrawn.
+At one moment they may seem happy and good-natured and a split second later can seem cold and withdrawn.

 Gemini sun signs are also known as the social butterflies of the zodiac.
 It’s rare to find a Gemini who prefers to be alone as this sign prefers to be around others.
 They’re extremely curious beings and like to know every detail about the lives of their friends, family, and even total strangers.